 It goes something like this: Which of these two cars is the most adventurous, Honda or Subaru?
 Which of these two cars is the most reliable, Toyota or Chrysler?
 Which of these two cars is the most youthful, Buick or Kia?
 Which of these two cars is the most family oriented, Chevrolet or Mazda?

 We could quibble about which is the correct answer.
-But if you can make any distinction, it can only be explained because you have been influenced by that car manufacture's brand.
+But if you can make any distinction, it can only be explained because you have been influenced by that car manufacturer’s well-polished brand.

 For the established brand, the caution is this.
 Changing a tagline, graphics, marks, and logos, typically called rebranding, does not really change the brand.
-It's like calling a rose a carnation.
-It is still a rose.
+It’s like calling a thing that still looks, smells, feels like a rose a carnation.
+A rose is still a rose by any name.

 Rebranding can be a useful tool to improve the brand of any poorly reputed enterprise only if the root causes for a weak brand are remedied.